jeremynguyenn/Embedded-Vehicle-to-Everything-autonomous-vehicles-STM32/V2X_autonomous vehicle_STM32/V2N(FOTA)/README.md

    - ![image](https://github.com/user-attachments/assets/34a49844-37f6-46ee-b513-7991479a6e75)
 )
    - Configure the NodeMCU from the `config.h` file to:
-     - Receive the .hex file uploaded to the web server using .hex File URL.
+     - Receive the .hex file uploaded to the web server using the .hex File URL.
-     - Set the Wi-Fi SSID and Password for connecting to the network.
+     - Set the Wi-Fi SSID and Password to connect to the network.
      - Specify the timeout interval for trying to connect to Wi-Fi.

 3. **Flashing Process:**